Amsterdam/aiopluggy/docs/tutorial.rst

 .. todo::

-    Write something about asynchronous hook functions in relation to call ordering and the :ref:`first_result` qualifier.
+    Write something about asynchronous hook functions in relation to call ordering and the :ref:`first_notnone` qualifier.

 ``dont_await``